 So why do I charge only half of that, about R3600, when my project time is approximately R8000?

 The answer is simple.
 Many small business customers are uneducated about the complexity of web design so as long as they can pay half or a third of the price comparatively for something that looks good on the outside, they think must be good on the inside.
 WRONG!!!

-There are many unscrupulous and uneducated web designers out there that will use a free WordPress template, simply copy and paste your content into the template and give you a bill for around R1500 to R2500.
+There are many unscrupulous and poor web designers out there that will use a free WordPress template, simply copy and paste your content into the template and give you a bill for around R1500 to R2500.
 Your new website is only a digital paperweight, and quite useless.
 Don’t fool yourself because you saved R2000.
-It is impossible to build a web site for that price,… unless the designer is a Non Profit Organisation.
+It is impossible to build a web site for that price,… unless the designer is a Non Profit Organisation, lol.

 The sad truth is, in order to be competitive in an uneducated market, we have to slash our prices.
 The only reason we survive is not having large overheads.
 We work from our places of residence and collaborate via email and telephone.

 DO YOU WANT YOUR WEBSITE BUILT RIGHT, OR DO YOU WANT TO SAVE MONEY?

 Will your BeetleBox designed website be the best build quality, grow organically through the Google ranks and make the grade?